 - “Generation X: its tales about McJobs and information overload feel as poignant now as in 1990s“, The Conversation, March 2021.
 The article has since been republished in several news outlets, including Salon.

 - “We have worked out just what Tenet is all about…“, RTÉ Brainstorm, January 2021.

 - “Writing the Sleep Crisis“, The Polyphony, December 2020.

-- Entry on the iPhone in Ling Ma’s Severance in Crossed Lines online exhibition on literary telephones.
+- Entry on the iPhone in Ling Ma’s Severance in the Crossed Lines online exhibition about literary telephones.
 November 2020.

 - “McJobs and Veal Fattening Pens: Work and Futurity in Generation X.” ASAP/J, “Thirty Years of Generation X” Thinking With cluster, November 2020.
 This piece is part of a cluster of essays celebrating the 2021 30-year anniversary of the publication of Generation X – you can find the other essays and a recorded roundtable on the novel here.

 - “‘Every day is like Sunday’: Reading the Time of Lockdown via Douglas Coupland“. boundary 2 online, May 2020.

 - “Archipelago, Jim Crace’s last novel that never was”, Ransom Center Magazine, February 2018.